ArianeDucellier/NTPP/README.md

 conda install pytorch torchvision torchaudio -c pytorch

+To use the tutorials from https://d2l.ai/index.html, use the following command:

+pip install -U d2l
+s
 The authors also used GPUs to run the code.
 To run the code on a CPU, change the following lines:

 - In Main.py, line 193, modify to: